cysouw/diathesis/text/c09_adverbials.md

 #### Attested verbs {.unnumbered}

-- Very many intransitives allow for this construction, like: \
-  *leben, tanzen, lachen, ertrinken*, etc.
+- Very many intransitives allow for this construction, like *leben, tanzen, lachen, ertrinken*, etc.
-- However, there are many exceptions that do not seem to allow this construction, like: \
-  *aufstehen, beginnen, stinken*, etc.
+- However, there are many exceptions that do not seem to allow this construction, like *aufstehen, beginnen, stinken*, etc.

 #### Further examples {.unnumbered}